slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

-# Trigger Generics
+# Trigger generics

-When creating or updating a trigger, a Workflow definition can be passed into the `client.workflows.triggers.create` and `client.workflows.triggers.update` methods as a generic which will allow for typeahead/autocomplete of the input parameters based on the definition's inputs.
+When creating or updating a trigger, a workflow definition can be passed into the `client.workflows.triggers.create` and `client.workflows.triggers.update` methods as a generic which will allow for typeahead/autocomplete of the input parameters based on the definition's inputs.

-## Defining A Workflow
+## Defining a workflow

 Recall that in the [SDK](https://github.com/slackapi/deno-slack-sdk/blob/main/docs/workflows.md#workflows), a `workflow` can be defined using the `DefineWorkflow` method.
 When a workflow is created in this manner, it contains a `workflow.definition` object.
 By passing this definition into the `create` or `update` method, the trigger will have access to information related to the workflow's definition.

-## Workflow Definition Input with Runtime Triggers
+## Workflow definition input with runtime triggers

-When dealing with Triggers at runtime, a Workflow definition input can optionally be passed to the Trigger's `create` or `update` API call as a generic.
+When dealing with triggers at runtime, a workflow definition input can optionally be passed to the trigger's `create` or `update` API call as a generic.
 When a generic is passed, the object argument being defined will have access to typeahead on the `inputs` and `workflow` properties.

-### Using Trigger Generics at runtime Example
+### Using trigger generics at runtime Example

 ```ts
 import { TriggersWorkflow } from "../manifest.ts";